JIB-Team3116/ReliefLink/README.md

 # Major Release Notes

+## v1.4.0

+User Features update, we implemented some major features of the application within this update that focused on customizability for users regarding how they want to approach their individual mental healthcare.

+### New Features
+- Backend
+  - Nearly every part of the application should allow users to save their data to their account and access from multiple devices
+- Frontend
+  - Users can now customize their crisis plans with specific contacts, relief techniques, and steps
+  - User can customize which relief techniques they want to include in their plan and create their own relief techniques
+  - Users can specify specific contacts for emergency situations along with what each contact is used for
+### Bug Fixes
+- n/a

+### Known Issues
+- Autocomplete in Crisis Plan can miss suggestions
+- Duplicated Header after completing the onboarding
+- Pixel overflow can occur if too many contacts are added
+- If the image chosen isn't high quality, it can look really blurry when displayed
+- Sometimes error messages for incorrect login or existing registration don't show up

+# Previous Release Notes

 ## v1.3.0

 Backend intergration update part 2, we have integrated more of the backend using users' accounts so that the information they save is consistent across all updates/versions of the app when using the same account.